paxcodes/grocery_api/README.md

 The initial repository for PyLadies Hamburg's "Introduction to FastAPI" workshop.

-⚠️ ⚠️ You must run the entire set-up **BEFORE** the workshop.
-The following instructions need to be run in a terminal (works best with bash shell). ✅ are instructions to make sure that everything will work expectedly during the workshop and the environment is setup properly.💡 are notes to explain what the step is about.
+⚠️ &nbsp; You must run the entire set-up **BEFORE** the workshop.
+The following instructions need to be run in a terminal (works best with bash shell). ✅ &nbsp; are instructions or "checklist" to make sure that the environment is setup properly.💡 &nbsp; are notes to explain what the step is about.

 ## Requirements